therealpraful/myblogapi/README.md

 # myblogapi

-This is the api for my blog
+This is the REST API made using node.js and express.js .